 Dear Mr. Electrician.
-What is the telephone wiring color code for the jacks in my house?
-I want to replace all of the old telephone jacks, but am confused by the tip and ring color code.
-The new telephone jacks have red, green, yellow, and black terminals, but the telephone wiring in my walls have eight wires with different color stripes.
+What is the telephone wiring color code for the phone jacks in my house?
+I want to replace all the old telephone jacks, but I am confused by the tip and ring color code.
+The new telephone jacks have red, green, yellow, and black terminals, but the wires inside my walls have eight wires with different color stripes.
 How do I connect the new telephone jacks?

-The four pair wire is capable of having four separate telephone lines at each jack location.
-However if you only have one telephone line for your house, you should use the same color pair for each new phone jack that you install.
+The four-pair wire can have four separate telephone lines at each jack location.
+However, if you only have one phone line for your house, you should use the same color pair for each new phone jack you install.

 TELEPHONE COLOR CODE FOR JACKS IN YOUR HOME

-“Tip“ refers to the one side of a two wire telephone wire circuit which is connected to the positive side of a battery at the telephone company’s central office.
+“Tip“ refers to the one side of a two-wire telephone wire circuit connected to the battery’s positive side (+) at the telephone company’s central office.

-“Ring” refers to the one side of a two wire telephone wiring circuit which is connected to the negative side of a battery at the telephone company central office.
+“Ring” refers to the one side of a two-wire telephone wiring circuit connected to a battery’s negative side (-) at the telephone company’s central office.

-Generally speaking the phone company connects the phone lines at their termination block in a certain order.
-The blue pair is first, the orange pair is second, the green pair is third, and the brown pair is fourth.
+Generally, the phone company connects the telephone lines at their termination block in a specific order.
+The blue pair is; first, the orange pair is second, the green pair is third, and the brown pair is fourth.
 So for one phone line, the blue pair should be the correct line to connect to.

-When removing the old telephone jacks, take note of the color code and which wires are being used on the old jacks.
+When removing the old telephone jacks, take note of the telephone wire color code and which wires are being used on the old jacks.

 The blue pair is connected as the primary telephone line.
 The solid blue wire is the “Ring” and gets connected to the red jack terminal.
 The white wire with a blue stripe is terminated on the green “Tip” screw.